-Madeline is a second-year doctoral student in the Criminology, Law, & Society Department.
-She is currently employed full-time as a Project Coordinator with the International Association of Chiefs of Police working in legislative affairs and public policy projects related to law enforcement.
-Previously, Madeline worked as a Senior Policy Analyst with the Pennsylvania Department of Corrections, managing special projects that served the state's prison population and acting as a policy and legislative affairs liaison for the Pennsylvania's Office of the Governor.
+Madeline is a third-year doctoral student in the Criminology, Law, & Society Department.
+She was most recently employed full-time as a Project Coordinator with the International Association of Chiefs of Police working in legislative affairs and public policy projects related to law enforcement.
+Prior to IACP, Maddie worked as a Senior Policy Analyst with the Pennsylvania Department of Corrections, managing special projects that served the state's prison population and acting as a policy and legislative affairs liaison for the Pennsylvania's Office of the Governor.

 She has a M.S. in Justice, Law, & Criminology from American University and a dual B.A. in Sociology & Psychology from Duquesne University.

 CRIM 307: Social Inequality, Crime & Justice

 M.S.
 Justice, Law, & Criminology, American University, 2015

 Featured in Chronicle of Higher Education article - "Can a College Education Solve the Nation's Prison Crisis?"